zammad/zammad-admin-documentation/manage/public-links.rst

 Public Links
 ************

-Public links allows you to provide important links to different places within Zammads UI.
-This allows you not just to provide law relevant information like e.g. data privacy or contact information.
-You can also provide further useful links to e.g. other services if needed!
+Public links allow you to provide important links at different places within the UI of Zammad.
+This allows you not just to provide legal information like e.g. data privacy or contact information.
+You can also provide further useful links to other services if needed.

 .. figure:: /images/manage/public-links/public-links-management.png
    :alt: Screenshot showing the public links management interface within